Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 • You are 35 years old or under when you apply — exceptions: Masters by Research / PhD applicants under 50, HK/BNO passport holders

-• You meet the Australian Study Requirement — completed at least 2 academic years (92 weeks equivalent) of study in Australia, physically present for at least 16 months
+• You meet the Australian Study Requirement — at least 2 academic years (92 weeks equivalent) of study in Australia, physically present for at least 16 months

-• You have adequate health insurance for yourself and all family members included in the application
+• You have adequate health insurance for yourself and all family members included

 • You meet health and character requirements — AFP police check and health examination if required